The Path to Project Success, Not the March Toward Failure

 A truly successful technology project manager is not one who can lead on a death march but one who, through early team engagement, avoids that trap.

-A project manager should indeed put themselves at the center of the project, but that center spot is not that of the lead actor, it is that of the lead communicator.
+A project manager should indeed put himself at the center of the project, but that center spot is not that of the lead actor; it is that of the lead communicator.
 A more precise description might be the stage manager who knows where and when to point the spotlight and turn up the microphone for the right player at the right time.

 For project managers, the instinct to grab the ruler position frequently starts even before a project is awarded.
 It is standard practice for a project manager and a sales person to have many conversations with a customer about a new project, long before any other team members, who will actually do the work, hear anything about the project.